tinhnh2/Qmix/README.md

 •	ncat: the number of rate categories, e.g., 2, 4, 8 rate categories.

+•	max_loop: the maximum number of estimation loop.

 •	init_model: The starting model for the estimation process (LG/Q.pfam/JTT/WAG).
 If you want to start from another model, copy the file containing the model to the initial models folder.

 •	data: the full path to the folder of alignments.